mcastling/mcastling.github.io/NUItutorials/visuals.md

 Visuals are the main building block of controls.

 Visuals reuse geometry, shaders etc. across controls, and manage the renderer and texture existance when the control is on-stage.
-Additionally visuals, respond to view size and color change, while also providing clipping at the renderer level.
+Additionally visuals, respond to View size and color change, while also providing clipping at the renderer level.

 Visuals are configured via Properties.